steveshogren/10-minute-vim-exercises/book_sample_delimited_edits.md

 [10 Minute Vim](https://leanpub.com/deliberatevim/) available DRM-free on
 Leanpub.
 If you find it helpful, the book has 50+ more sections like this!

+The included exercises _are_ contrived - they are designed to teach you the muscle memory needed to perform the specific command.
+They are designed to be performed on a pristine file: we recommend cloning this repository with `git clone git@github.com:steveshogren/10-minute-vim-exercises.git`and running a `git checkout` after each exercise to bring the file back to the start state.

 Complex Editing - Delimited Edits
 ---------------------------------